 The stroller is not required to be folded

 - Priority for Passengers in Wheelchairs

 If there is insufficient space in the bus after wheelchair boarding, strollers should be folded.

 Lock the brakes and hold onto the stroller at all times.
 Use the stroller restraint system, if provided.
 Parents and Caregivers are responsible for the safety of the child when on board the bus.

 Open strollers cannot block the aisle, entry or exits of the bus.

-To improve safety, stroller restraint systems are being developed to help parents and caregivers secure the strollers on board buses.
+To improve safety, a stroller restraint system was developed to help parents and caregivers secure the strollers on board buses.
 In addition to holding on to their strollers throughout the journey, parents and caregivers are encouraged to use the restraint system where available.

 External Links & References: